-(Prerequisite: ACCT B425) A continuation of the detailed study of the preparation and presentation of financial statements.
+(Prerequisite: Grade of 'C' or higher in ACCT B425) A continuation of the detailed study of the preparation and presentation of financial statements.
 Problem solving techniques and the ability to structure problem solutions will be stressed.

 ACCT B429 - INTERNSHIP IN ACCOUNTING (1-6). ^